 Article VIII - Sailboats

-Section 8.1 Sailboats rated by this Association shall be a minimum of 20 feet in hull length and shall be single hulled cruising type, self-righting, with enclosed cabin.
-Sailboats less than 20 feet in hull length, and meeting the above requirements may be rated in equipment category NS only.
-Multihull sailboats may be rated for participation in short-handed classes only.
+Section 8.1 Sailboats rated by this Association shall be a minimum of 18 feet in hull length and shall be single hulled cruising type, self-righting, with enclosed cabin.
+Sailboats less than 18 feet in hull length, and meeting the above requirements may be rated in equipment category NS only.
+Multihull sailboats are no longer rated.

 Section 8.2 - Sailboats shall carry such equipment as the Board of Delegates may from time to time prescribe by Rules adopted as herein provided.

 Section 8.3 - A sailboat shall be considered to have a Valid PHRF rating when:

 a.
 She has been issued a current Valid Rating Certificate from PHRF of the Chesapeake, and